 Vale Short Mat Bowls Friendly League

-But you don’t have to wait until then, Rollup sessions are running at your local bowls club now.
+But you don’t have to wait, Rollup sessions are running at your local bowls club now.
 See the CLUBS page for details of your nearest club.New members are always very welcome, you don’t need any equipment, just flat soled shoes.
 Coaching is available free